versutus/the-awesome/README.md

 ## Author Info

 Software engineer and consultant.
 I help companies develop software products and make technical decisions.
-I’m a proponent of devops, continuous delivery, lightweight agile methodologies and open source technology stacks.
+I’m a proponent of devops, continuous delivery, agile methodologies and open source technology stacks.

 I occasionally blog at [gaboesquivel.com](http://gaboesquivel.com) and you can find me on twitter as [@gaboesquivel](https://twitter.com/gaboesquivel)